New-age music: History

 Stephen Hill founded the new-age radio show Hearts of Space in 1973.
 In 1983, it was picked up by NPR for syndication to 230 affiliates nationally, and a year later Hill started a record label, Hearts of Space Records.
 On Valentine's Day in 1987, the former Los Angeles rock radio station KMET changed to a full-time new-age music format with new call letters KTWV, branded as The Wave.
 During The Wave's new-age period, management told the station employees to refer to The Wave as a "mood service" rather than a "radio station".
 DJs stopped announcing the titles of the songs, and instead, to maintain an uninterrupted mood, listeners could call a 1–800 phone number to find out what song was playing.
 News breaks were also re-branded and referred to as "wave breaks".
 Other new-age-specialty radio programs included Forest's Musical Starstreams and John Diliberto's Echoes.
 Most major cable television networks have channels that play music without visuals, including channels for New age, such as the "Soundscapes" channel on Music Choice.
 The two satellite radio companies Sirius Satellite Radio & XM Satellite Radio each had their own channels that played new-age music.
 Sirius—Spa (Sirius XM) (73), XM—Audio Visions (77).
 When the two merged in November 2008 and became SiriusXM, the Spa name was retained for the music channel with the majority of Audio Vision's music library being used.

-In 1987 was formed the Grammy Award for Best New Age Album, while in 1988 the Billboards New Age weekly charts.
-In 1989 Suzanne Doucet produced and held the first international New-Age Music Conference in Los Angeles.
-By 1989, there were over 150 small independent record labels releasing new-age music, while new-age and adult-alternative programs were carried on hundreds of commercial and college radio stations in the U.S., and over 40 distributors were selling new-age music through mail-order catalogs.
+In 1987, the Grammy Award for Best New Age Album was introduced, while in 1988 the Billboards New Age weekly charts.
+In 1989, Suzanne Doucet produced and held the first international New-Age Music Conference in Los Angeles.
+By the end of 1989, there were over 150 small independent record labels releasing new-age music, while new-age and adult-alternative programs were carried on hundreds of commercial and college radio stations in the U.S., and over 40 distributors were selling new-age music through mail-order catalogs.

-In the 1990s many small labels of new-age style music emerged in Japan, but for this kind of instrumental music the terms "relaxing" or "healing" music were more popular.
-Enigma's Sadeness (Part I) became an international hit, reaching number one in 24 countries including UK, also number five on the US Billboard Hot 100, selling over 5 million worldwide.
+In the 1990s, many small labels of new-age style music emerged in Japan, but for this kind of instrumental music the terms "relaxing" or "healing" music were more popular.
+Enigma's "Sadeness (Part I)" became an international hit, reaching number one in 24 countries, including the UK, and number five on the US Billboard Hot 100, selling over 5 million worldwide.
 At the time Holland was the home of two leading European new-age labels—Oreade and Narada Media.
 Oreade reported that in 1997 the latest trend was "angelic" music, while Narada Media predicted that the genre would develop in the direction of world music (with Celtic, Irish and African influences).
 In 1995 some "new-age" composers like Kitarō, Suzanne Ciani and Patrick O'Hearn moved from major to independent record labels due to lack of promotion, diminishing sales or limited freedom of creativity.